List of Power Rangers Dino Charge characters: Poisandra

 Poisandra is the vain, air-headed, heart-themed fiancé of Sledge who only cares about marrying him, with his goal to claim the Energems upsetting her greatly.
 She threatens to leave him if he does not give up his quest, but he eventually marries her while enacting his plot to tow the Earth to Kamen 5, only to be pulled into a black hole along with everyone aboard Sledge's ship and the Earth.
 While traveling back in time to save the Earth from the Black Hole, the Rangers briefly encounter a past version of Poisandra and kill her.

 Poisandra is voiced by Jackie Clarke.

 Curio

 Curio is a rag doll/scarecrow-themed companion that Wrench creates for Poisandra as an early wedding present from Sledge.
 While he is constantly by her side, Curio also acts on his own as one of Sledge's subordinates.

 Curio is voiced by Estevez Gillespie.

 Vivix

 The Vivix are Sledge's paramecium-themed foot soldiers who can merge with each other to form large monsters called Vivizords to fight the Rangers' Zords.

 Spikeballs

-The Spikeballs are Sledge's Cambrian period Arthropod-themed elite foot soldiers and prison guards who wield batons.
+The Spikeballs are Sledge's Trilobite/Anomalocaris/Opabinia/Pterygotus-themed elite foot soldiers and prison guards who wield batons.

 The Spikeballs are voiced by Campbell Cooley.